maieryo/maieryo.github.io/_pages/coffee.md

 You can begin with some specific coutries (though their flavor profiles can greatly differ due various factors such as roasting).
 I cite James Hoffman's <i>The World Atlas of Coffee: From Beans to Brewing - Coffees Explored, Explained and Enjoyed</i>:

-- Ethiopia 🇪🇹 notably diverse – from citrus, often bergamot, and florals through to candied fruit or even tropical fruit flavours.
-The best washed coffees can be incredibly elegant, complex and delicious and the best naturally processed ones can be wildly fruity, and enchantingly unusual.
+- Ethiopia 🇪🇹 elegant, complex and delicious and the best naturally processed ones can be wildly fruity, and enchantingly unusual.
 - Brazil 🇧🇷 low in acidity, heavy in body and sweet, often with chocolate and nutty flavours.
 - Colombia 🇨🇴 a huge range of flavours, from the heavier, chocolatier coffees through to jammy, sweet, fruity lots.
 - Panama 🇵🇦 citrusy and floral, light bodied, delicate and complex. (especially Geisha)